MarcinOrlowski/laravel-api-response-builder/README.md

     {
       ...
       "data": {
-         "items": [1, 2, 3]
+         "my_array": [1, 2, 3]
       }
     }

 #### Errors ####

-Returning error is almost as simple as returning success, however you need to provide at least error code to report back.
+Returning errors is almost as simple as returning success, however you need to provide at least error code to report back to caller.
 To keep your source readable and clear, it's strongly suggested to create separate class i.e. `app/ErrorCode.php` and put all codes you need to use in your code there:

     <?php